LPG Compound: Chemical Composition of LPG Gas

 In the USA, they don’t use the term LPG often.
 They just call it “Propane”.

-In other countries, they call it “GPL” or “GLP” instead of “LPG”.
+As previously mentioned, in other countries, they call it “GPL” or “GLP” instead of “LPG”.

 This is because the acronyms comes from different languages and syntax.